Welcome!

 Joining our club means you don't have to wonder any more!
 We have a wide range of equipment, from big 18" oil cooled beasts to tiny trim saws and polishing machines.

-Top 10 Reasons to Join the Club
+10 Good Reasons to Join the Club

 1. Finally finding out what that one rock looks like on the inside